Al3x3i/bim-spot-api/README.md

 A simple app using the technology of the public IUCN Red List API.

 ### The root context of the API `/api/*`
-Ex:

-`
-localhost:8080/api/preview
-`
+Example: `localhost:8080/api/preview`

 ### Utils
-Convert JSON to POJO Objects in Java Online
+* Convert JSON to POJO Objects in Java Online

 `
 https://json2csharp.com/json-to-pojo